 Stage 0: Marketing Transformation

 - Pain Points: batch and blast emails not bringing in sales; marketing ideas are stagnant; list purchases and rentals are primary lead source; lack of content strategy; website is brochure-ware; Roadshow events are product and sales based.
 Yes, these firms still do exist.
+If this describes your firm, don’t worry, you are not alone.

 - Solution: New inbound marketing strategy.
 Website improvements to facilitate inbound content and lead collection.
 Begin sales-marketing alignment discussions for lead ranking and improved routing.